Summer Undergraduate Research Fellowship - UH

 - Descriptive and informative faculty letter of recommendation (1-2 pages in length), especially addressing the prospects for results in the projected time frame, the value of the research project, and the ability of the student to undertake the project

 Working with Human Subjects: If your research proposal includes working with human subjects, then you must receive approval from the University's Institutitional Review Board (IRB) prior to initiating your research.
 Please reference the University's IRB policy before submitting your research proposal.

 Please be aware this is a competitive program with finite funding, and the Office of Undergraduate Research receives many more strong proposals than they are able to fund.
 For this reason, UH faculty are encouraged to limit their submissions to only two proposals for a single SURF competition.
 The staff at the Office of Undergraduate Research is unable to share specific information about the assessment of individual applications after the decisions have been made.

 - It is assumed that students will not take a summer course.
 If a student MUST take a summer course for extenuating circumstances, petitions within this spirit may be accepted on a case-by-case basis by completing a petition form.
 A student cannot earn course credit for the SURF program.

-- Attend SURF orientation, Thursday, April 26th at 4p.m.
+- Attend SURF orientation: Thursday, April 18th at 4pm in the Honors College Commons

-- Participate at Undergraduate Research Day 2018, which will take place in October 2018, by presenting a research poster
+- Participate at Undergraduate Research Day 2019, which will take place on October 10, 2019, by presenting a research poster

 - SURF recipients' and faculty mentors' names and photos will be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials.